 Modern and Robust Mining Law, Excellent Infrastructure

-Cyprus has a modern and robust mining law that provides security of tenure and right of access to private land for exploration purposes.
-There is a strong tradition and culture of mining in Cyprus, and mining has been an important contributor to national wealth.
+Cyprus has a modern and robust mining law that provides security of tenure for exploration purposes.
+There is a strong tradition and culture of mining in Cyprus, which provides the necessary staff and infrastructure.
+Mining has been an important contributor to national wealth, and continues to bring jobs and investment to the island.

 Cyprus is a country where: